In This Section

 Healthy Hygiene Practices

-Practice frequent and thorough handwashing, including washing with soap and water for at least 20 seconds.
+All campus community members must practice frequent and thorough handwashing, including washing with soap and water for at least 20 seconds.
 When soap and water are unavailable, use hand sanitizer with at least 60% alcohol.
 Minimize touching of surfaces and objects that others may touch, including elevator buttons, door handles, sink handles.
 Faucets should be turned off and on using available paper towels.
 Avoid sharing objects such as pens, utensils.

-Masks and respirators with exhalation valves should not be used as a face covering as these allow unfiltered exhaust air to be released, and are not protective to others.
+Masks and respirators with exhalation valves should not be used as a face covering as these allow unfiltered exhaust air to be released and are not protective to others.

 Cleaning and Disinfection

-When the University is notified of a presumed or positive test for COVID-19, areas where the individual may have been will be isolated and disinfected by custodial services using currently-recommended deep cleaning protocols.
+When the University is notified of a presumed or positive test for COVID-19, areas where the individual may have been will be isolated and disinfected by custodial services using currently recommended deep cleaning protocols.
 Access to the space will be limited until after such cleaning occurs.

 No-touch trash receptacles will be utilized (open top and/or foot pedal).

 Research laboratories should be cleaned regularly by laboratory staff (see Research Laboratory section).
-Floors will be cleaned and trash removed as in past years by custodial services.
+Floors will be cleaned, and trash removed as in past years by custodial services.

 Water systems (e.g., drinking fountains, water bottle fill stations) will be cleaned, flushed and checked for safe operation prior to return to campus by facilities and custodial staff.